takenet/blip-cards-ios/README.md

 # Blip Cards for iOS

-SDK to easily get BLiP Cards to use on your iOS app.
-For more information see BLiP portal and BLiP documentation.
-See supported versions here.
+SDK to easily add BLiP Cards on your iOS app.

 ## Installation
 ----------------